 The shares fell 1.8 percent to $16.07 at yesterday’s close in New York.

 The latest cuts follow Chambers’s decision last year to eliminate about 6,500 jobs, or 9 percent of the full-time workforce, to help trim $1 billion in annual costs and step up profit growth.
-Chambers also shuttered the Flip video-camera unit, eliminated a council-based management structure that slowed decision-making, and reduced prices, aiming to refocus the company and gain ground against rivals such as Juniper Networks Inc. (JNPR) and Hewlett-Packard Co.
-(HPQ)
+Chambers also shuttered the Flip video-camera unit, eliminated a council-based management structure that slowed decision-making, and reduced prices, aiming to refocus the company and gain ground against rivals such as Juniper Networks Inc. (JNPR:US) and Hewlett-Packard Co.
+(HPQ:US)

 In May, Cisco reported a 1 percent decline in orders from large corporate customers in the fiscal third quarter.
 Chambers said spending by those customers got “a little bit tougher,” and the company was facing a “hesitant spending environment.”